YasharthVerma/WiFi-Brute-Force/README.md

 ![](https://i1.wp.com/www.thebateam.org/wp-content/uploads/2020/04/WifiBruteForcer_intro.gif?fit=718%2C561&ssl=1)

 ## Before you begin the software
 [!]
-Remember to unzip the 'passlist' folder and place the passlist on the followed location 'etc\WiFi-Brute-Forcer\Source Code\BF_Files'
+Remember to unzip the 'passlist' folder and place the passlist on the followed location 'etc\WiFi-Brute-Forcer\Source Code\BF_Files'.

 # ABOUT PASSWORD CRACKING WITH CMD
 Some of you may know the concept of **Brute Forcing**, but I will explain it for the ones who don’t know.
 In case, you are already familiar with it – you are free to skip this part (although, you will definitely learn something new from it).